-- Mater SmartForms: This platform works seamlessly with GP software and as a cloud based solution that avoids the need for template updates and management.
-Visit Mater Online, select E-Health → E-Referrals → SmartForm Referrals - 2.
-RTF Templates: These templates can be imported to your practice software letter writer.
+- 1. MRTF Templates: These templates can be imported to your practice software letter writer.
 Current versions of the antenatal form are available at Mater Online by choosing Quick Referrals → Refer a public patient → Maternity then select Antenatal Clinic.
 These completed forms can be sent by: - i.
 Secure electronic messaging: For more information visit Mater Online → E-Health → E-Referral → Secure Messaging - Medical Objects HM4101000R8 - HealthLink EDI: materref - ii.
 Fax: Antenatal Clinic 07 3163 8053 - iii.
-Post: Mater Mothers' Antenatal Clinic Raymond Terrace, South Brisbane 4101 - 3.
-PDF forms: If your practice software system does not integrate with the rtf files or SmartForms you can access copies of the referral form from Mater Online or by contacting the GP Liaison Midwife on 3163 1861 or by email gpl@mater.org.au.
+Post: Mater Mothers' Antenatal Clinic Raymond Terrace, South Brisbane 4101 - 2.
+PDF forms: If your practice software system does not integrate with the rtf files you can access copies of the referral form from Mater Online or by contacting the GP Liaison Midwife on 3163 1861 or by email gpl@mater.org.au.